 UNLV is an urban campus, and visitors should exercise the vigilance and caution appropriate in any large city.
 Walking at night is best done in groups and in well-lit areas.
 Always be aware of your surroundings and plan your travel—whether by taxi, bus, or foot—with safety in mind.
 Be especially alert when crossing wide streets such as Maryland Parkway: Las Vegas is not an especially pedestrian-friendly city, and some drivers can be insensitive, unaware, or aggressive.

 Attendees arriving by air are advised to consult up-to-date information about security or immigration policies and procedures at: www.tsa.gov/traveler-information/.

 Maccarran Airport is in the center of the city, and convenient to UNLV.
 Walking from the airport to UNLV, however, is not recommended.
 For some visitors, taking a public bus after a long flight is neither appealing nor convenient.
 A taxi from the airport to the residence hall area of the campus will cost between $14 and $17 on average, and the trip should take 8–12 minutes.
-Taxi stands are located outside the arrival areas of Maccarran terminals and clearly marked.
+Taxi stands are located outside the arrival areas of Maccarran terminals and clearly marked diablo 3 for free in full german.
 If you are going to the residence hall, you may tell your driver to enter the campus from Maryland Parkway onto University Road (normally a left turn if coming from the airport); Tonopah Hall is to the right of the second intersection.

 As in most cities in the Southwest and on the West Coast, it